dionis/ABSA-DeepMultidomain/README.md

 *  A hybrid model that combines the continual and deep learning approaches for Aspect Sentiment Clasification.

-   First, a text preprocess module extracts the aspect word candidates (i.e., noun, adverbs) and the proposed model classiϐies each aspect into one of three possible classes: positive, negative, or neutral.
+   First, a text preprocess module extracts the aspect word candidates (i.e., noun, adverbs) and the  proposed model classifies each aspect into one of three possible classes: positive, negative, or neutral.

    The model starts from a Bidirectional Encoder Representations from Transformers (BERT) model and